Festival3224/deploy-vue/README.md

 mambo-jumbo -> gh-pages
 ```

-this step created gh-pages, a subtree of our master branch
+this step created gh-pages, a subtree of our master branch.
+Next, in GitHub Settings, Pages , Build and Deployment set branch gh-pages, press Save button.
+In few minutes project will be deploed!